df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 Tot!
 Custom customizations are NAMED SKINS (aka profiles).

-- We DO NOT morph our character's body -- rather, we make a separate named body profile (skin) and APPLY it.
+- We DO NOT morph our character's body ...
-- We do not transmogrify our weapons -- rather, we make a separate named weapons profile and APPLY it.
+- We do not transmogrify our weapons ...
-- We do not transmogrify our armor, nor do we slot overlay items into a paper doll -- rather, we make a separate named armor profile and APPLY it.
+- We do not transmogrify our armor, nor do we slot overlay items into a paper doll ...
-- We do not slot overlay accessories into a paper doll -- rather, we make a separate named accessories profile and APPLY it.
+- We do not slot overlay accessories into a paper doll ...
-- To change our cusomization details on the fly, we don't unslot overlay items -- rather, we make separate named profiles and APPLY them.
+- To change our cusomization details on the fly, we don't unslot overlay items ...

+...
+RATHER, we make separate NAMED SKINS (profiles) and APPLY them.

-This comes with some non-intuitive side-effects.
+This system comes with some non-intuitive side-effects.
 Some could be called game-breaking, to various degrees.

 - TC mannequins don't have item slots.
 They are not containers.
 They are simply targets for TC profiles.
 - While there is a setting to require we own the gear we are customizing -- as long as a single set is in our inventory,